Spina bifida is the most common kind of neural tube defect. These are conditions of the brain, spine and spinal cord.

 Intellectual and developmental disabilities.
-These are problems with how the brain works that can cause a person to have trouble or delays in physical development, learning, communicating, taking care of himself or getting along with others.
+These are problems with how the brain works that can cause people to have trouble or delays in physical development, learning, communicating, taking care of themselves or getting along with others.
 Children with spina bifida sometimes have problems with language, reading and math.
 They also may have trouble paying attention.

 Latex allergy.
-Many babies with spina bifida are allergic to latex (natural rubber).
-If your baby is allergic to latex, keep him away from items made of latex, like nipples, teething toys, changing pads, mattress covers and pacifiers.
-Your baby can wear a bracelet to let people know that she has an allergy.
+Many babies who have spina bifida are allergic to latex (natural rubber).
+If your baby is allergic to latex, keep them away from items made of latex, such as latex bottle nipples, teething toys, changing pads, mattress covers and pacifiers.
+Your baby can wear a bracelet to let people know they have an allergy.

 Meningitis.
 This is an infection that causes swelling in the brain and spinal cord.
 Meningitis can damage the brain and can be life-threatening.
-If your baby has meningitis, she may be treated with antibiotics.
-These are medicines that kills certain infections.
+If your baby has meningitis, they may be treated with antibiotics.

 Muscle weakness and joint pain.
-People with spina bifida may have weak muscles and stiff joints because the nerves leading to the lower body are damaged.
+People who have spina bifida may have weak muscles and stiff joints because the nerves leading to the lower body are damaged.
 Surgery may help correct these conditions.
 Your baby may need physical therapy to help improve muscle weakness.

 Paralysis.
-People with spina bifida on the upper part of the spine may have paralyzed legs or feet.
+People who have spina bifida on the upper part of the spine may have paralyzed legs or feet.
 They may need to use wheelchairs.
-Those with spina bifida lower on the spine (near the hips) may have more use of their legs.
+Those who have spina bifida lower on the spine (near the hips) may have more use of their legs.
 They may be able to walk on their own or use crutches, braces or walkers.
 Some babies can start exercises for the legs and feet to help them walk with braces or crutches when they get older.

 - Back pain